17cupsofcoffee/yarn_spool/README.md

 # yarn_spool

+_**⚠️ Deprecated:** There is now a [semi-official Yarn Spinner implementation in Rust](https://github.com/YarnSpinnerTool/YarnSpinner-Rust), which is much more feature-complete than this crate!_

 yarn_spool is a runtime for [Yarn Spinner](https://yarnspinner.dev) scripts, written in Rust.

 Note that this library does not provide tools for parsing Yarn scripts, or compiling them down to bytecode - the [official compiler](https://github.com/YarnSpinnerTool/YarnSpinner-Console) can be used for this.

-⚠️ *This library is still a work in progress, and probably shouldn't be used for anything serious yet.*

 ## Installation